NSW Blinded Soldier Pass

 For a new or replacement NSW Blinded Soldier Pass:

-- Download and complete the Blinded Soldier Pass application form (pdf 195KB).
+- Complete the Blinded Soldier Pass application form (pdf 304KB).

 You can apply for the free travel Opal card on the same form.